 - Exercise Wheel

-Hamsters need a lot of exercise and an exercise wheel which you can buy around $4 to $39 is ideal for them.
+Hamsters need a lot of exercises and an exercise wheel which you can buy for around $4 to $39 is ideal for them.
 These small pets love running and actually, they can run up to 4 miles a day.
 Giving them a safe wheel is highly significant as they will spend most of their time there.
 Open wheels can be dangerous that’s why people prefer buying the ones with a solid surface.

 - Bedding and Nesting